Seoul stocks open higher on trade hopes | Yonhap News Agency

 Seoul stocks open higher on trade hopes

-Market bellwether Samsung Electronics Co. rose 1.2 percent, No. 2 chipmaker SK hynix Inc. climbed 1.6 percent, leading steelmaker POSCO jumped 2.6 percent and top carmaker Hyundai Motor Co. gained 0.4 percent.
+Market bellwether Samsung Electronics Co. rose 0.6 percent, top carmaker Hyundai Motor Co. climbed 0.8 percent, national flag carrier Korean Air Lines Co. gained 0.4 percent.

-Among decliners, Lotte Chemical Corp. plunged 4.3 percent, cosmetics firm AmorePacific Corp. fell 0.8 percent and No. 1 search engine Naver Corp. shed 2.1 percent.
+Among decliners, refiner S-Oil Corp. fell 1 percent, leading steelmaker POSCO declined 0.23 percent and dominant tobacco company KT&G Corp. shed 0.5 percent.

 (END)